 We are excited to announce the 2019 Jack Dorsey Invitational: Vintage Watercolorists of Washington show in partnership with the Northwest Watercolor Society.

-In light of this rich tradition, Sunnyshore Studio will host five annual Vintage Watercolorists of Washington shows.
-Each year we will honor five master watercolorists who live in Washington State and who have enriched the cultural life of this place through their artwork.
+In light of this rich tradition, Sunnyshore Studio is hosting five annual Vintage Watercolorists of Washington shows (2018-2013).
+Each year we honor five master watercolorists who live in Washington State and who have enriched the cultural life of this place through their artwork.
 We also hope to inspire a new generation of watercolorists through showcasing their art.

 A video tribute will share each artists journey with watercolor.
 At the end of five years these will be woven together in a documentary video that celebrates watercolor in Washington.
 Their stories will also compiled into a coffee table book.

 It is called the Jack Dorsey invitational in honor of the patriarch of Sunnyshore Studio and one of the vintage watercolorists of Washington today.

 We are thrilled to announce the artists for our 2019 Vintage show.
 Each is not only a great artist but has contributed to the legacy of watercolor in Washington.